burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 - testing

-25% enhancements to game
-- add up player score
-- enimies attacking player
+25% Code quality
+- structed and throughly commented
-- ability to jump on cubes
+- build on two platforms

 25% enhancements to game